 So, what does that mean?

-You’re also likely anxious, worried, or otherwise not confident about school.
+You’re also likely anxious, worried, and not confident about school.
 How do you think she feels when you profusely tell her that the day will pass quickly or tear up yourself at saying goodbye?
 Remember, you’ll see her in a few hours—she’s not traveling to another country for a month.

-So keep drop offs short and sweet, and avoid showing the anxiety you might be feeling.
+So, keep drop offs short and sweet, and avoid showing the anxiety you might be feeling.
 You’re helping her more by leaving with full confidence in the school and in her ability to cope with her emotions.